richmahn/en_tn/jas/02/intro.md

 ##### Justification #####

 Justification is what happens when God makes a person righteous.
-James says here that God makes righteous or justifies people whose faith works together with their good works.
+James says here that God makes righteous or justifies people who do good works along with having faith.
 (See: [[rc://en/tw/dict/bible/kt/justice]] and [[rc://en/tw/dict/bible/kt/righteous]] and [[rc://en/tw/dict/bible/kt/faith]])

 #### Other possible translation difficulties in this chapter ####